cozy/cozy-stack/docs/apps.md

 `/apps/:slug` in the virtual file system of the user, create an `io.cozy/apps` document, register the permissions, etc.

+This endpoint is asynchronous and returns a successful return as soon as the application installation has started, meaning we have successfully reached the manifest and started to fetch application data.

+#### Status codes

+* 202 Accepted, when the application installation has been accepted.
+* 400 Bad-Request, when the manifest of the application could not be processed (for instance, it is not valid JSON).
+* 404 Not Found, when the manifest or the source of the application is not reachable.
+* 422 Unprocessable Entity, when the sent data is invalid (for example, the slug is invalid or the Source parameter is not a proper or supported url)

 #### Query-String

 Parameter | Description